-Mikalo Oy is a rental housing company owned by the city of Mikkeli that provides mostly unfurnished apartments, with few furnished ones.
+Student accommodation in Mikkeli is provided by the housing company called Mikalo.
+Mikalo offers accommodation for different needs, from shared rooms and small studios to family accommodation.
 Please find information such as how to apply and opening hours from Mikalo's website.